 Don’t forget to prepare for next year too

 Whenever you are preparing for year end, don’t forget to also prepare for the year ahead.
 Set up all the accounts, files and folders you will need for the new year, ahead of your first month end close.
 January is a busy month regardless so the more prepared you can be, the better.

-Last but not least, if you don’t have one already, start a “Questions/Year End List” that you can refer back to at this time every year.
+Sounds like a lot to look after?
 Get in touch for more help preparing your business for year end.